 This little fox won’t raid your chicken coop at night.
 They don’t eat chickens!
 Instead they eat all kinds of insects (and occasionally small rodents).
 Their favorite insect is the termite and the distribution of these small African foxes matches that of the harvester termite (Hodotermes mossambicus) which they lick up by the thousands while feeding at night!
 Other insects they feed on are grasshoppers and beetle larvae.

-2) A Tiny Mouth With Tons of Teeth
+2) The Bat-Eared Fox Has a Tiny Mouth With Tons of Teeth

 Their mouth is totally crazy.
 In their tiny mouth they fit 46 to 50 sharp, cusped teeth.
 Perfect for slicing hard-shelled and pincered insects!
 That’s more teeth than almost any land mammal!
 (The Virginia Opossum has 50, and the Giant Armadillo – another termite-eater – can have up to 100!)